School Psychology - PhD Program

 - Description of Program

 |Doctor of Philosophy (PhD) in School Psychology

 The PhD in school psychology prepares culturally and technologically competent urban school psychologists who are skilled in integrating psychological theory with tested educational principles and techniques and in applying cultural, home, and community resources (ecology framework) to better respond to the growing needs of more pluralistic and ethnically diverse urban students, clients, families, community, and society.
-The Doctoral Program in School Psychology is accredited by the National Association of School Psychologists (NASP).
+The Doctoral Program in School Psychology is structured to meet the requirements for licensure as a school psychologist (Nationally Certified School Psychologist) and psychologist.
+The program is currently fully NASP approved, with training requirements that are fully aligned with both NASP and APA standards of graduate training for Doctoral level psychologists.
+National Association of School Psychologists (NASP)